UoBCS/cc-tutor-docs/project-proposal-draft.md

 Compiler construction is a well-researched field, and every computer science student should have at least a good overview on the topic.
 The traditional method in teaching compiler construction is that of following a textbook and for each section incrementally build the compiler.
-However many aspects of compilation, such as parsing, abstract machines, and many more may need an additional method of learning which bridges the gap between theoretical knowledge and practical implementation.
+However many aspects of compilation, such as lexing, parsing, abstract machines, automata and many more may need an additional method of learning which bridges the gap between theoretical knowledge and practical implementation.

 This project consists of an extensible platform for teaching and learning compiler construction using a subset of Java.
-One of its features is for a program to be visualized at various stages of the compilation process.
+The main feature of the platform is for a program to be visualized at various stages of the compilation process.
+The visualisation techniques will be analysed and developed according to input from early prototypes.

 ## Project statement